When you are ready,

 I am a lifelong dancetheater performing artist, and my experiences with healing from trauma through movement, storytelling, and community have shaped me as a therapist.
 I believe in the importance of listening and honoring the wisdom of our bodies.
 As a director of ensemble performance work, I have facilitated opportunities for people of all ages, sizes, skills, and abilities to contribute to the creation of unique and powerful experiences.

-As a former educator and unschooling parent, I believe in our innate intelligence, curiosity, and resilience.
+As an educator and unschooling parent, I believe in our innate intelligence, curiosity, and resilience.
 My work as an educator has included teaching Kindergarten through second grade in the public schools; leading workshops and providing in-home consultation for families learning how to use baby carriers; organizing homeschool events, classes, workshops, and the annual HSC Teen Conference; and teaching dance, improvisation, theater games and more at organizations including CSU East Bay and Shawl Anderson Dance Center.
 My belief that people learn what they love fosters confidence in my clients–I believe that you can create a life you will love, and that I can help you do so.

 Due to my experiences with individual and collaborative journaling and movement meditation practices, I believe in our ability to shape our experience of reality with mindful work.
 There are no perfect people, and change is often incremental.
 I find delight in small steps as well as huge leaps.
 I think that what matters is simply finding our own best path, and then doing the work, and I know that company along the way can be profound.

 In other words, I trust that you can heal and that I can help.